Skip to content

 I observed ship #82, Lt Mead’s ship, as we were lining up for our run on the target.
 Just as ship No 82 crossed the target, a puff of white smoke came off the No 2 engine, and for about a second or two after, trailed a thin line of white smoke.
 Then flame became visible on the bottom of the engine nacelle too.
 Up to this time ship No 82 kept on a straight course climbing slightly.
 As the flame grew larger, ship No 82 started a slight turn to the left and appeared to be trying to climb.
 Then the bank began to increase and No 1 engine started to burn.
 Ship No 82 came to nearly a vertical bank and started slipping toward the ground with both engines (No 1 and No 2) in flames.
 Just before ship No 82 hit the ground, it nearly raised the left wing up to level flight.
 It hit the ground almost a level attitude at 1647 a little bit east of due south of the bridge, about 2-1/2 miles from the target.
 Ship No 82 exploded on impact and burned.
 About ten minutes later the bombs exploded.

-A very poor quality aerial photo (here annotated) locating the crash point was also included in the MCR:3
+A very poor quality aerial photo (here annotated by author) locating the crash point was also included in the MCR:7

 However roughly the crash was located in this markup, it was sufficient to allow recovery of the bodies after the war, for all are now interred at Fort Jefferson Barracks National Cemetery in St Louis, USA.

-As the only B-24 downed in the general area of Lampang, it would appear that the shootdown is described in this retrospective from the ground:4
+As the only B-24 downed in the general area of Lampang, it would appear that the shootdown is described in this retrospective from the ground:10

 Translation of an accompanying story by a Sgt Tieb Chanphan: